Guestuser: Login or enrol?

 Of Mice and Men

-by wicklore 26 Nov 2010 Or more precisely, of Meis and (Sheep Rustling) Men!
+Or more precisely, of Meis and (Sheep Rustling) Men!

 The Glenlosh Valley is a wide isolated valley to the east of the Maamturks in Connemara.
 It is bounded to the west by the Knocknahillion - Binn Bhriocan – Maumturkmore section of the Maamturks ridge.
 Across the valley to the north and east are Leenane Hill and Taobh Dubh which hide the valley from the busy Maam- Leenane road.
 Glenlosh is a privately owned 1700 hectare estate with a road running up through the valley.
-It was along this road, at L879 557 (Point A) that I parked in order to follow a green road up towards Mam Ochoige.
+It was along this road, at L879 557 starA that I parked in order to follow a green road up towards Mam Ochoige.
 The drive to this point is worthwhile in itself to enjoy the surrounding valley views and savour the isolated feel of the area.
 There are a small number of holiday cottages scattered along the route but they were all empty when I was there last week

 While I was kitting out for my walk I heard the slow crunching of a car as it rolled softly along the road towards me.
 I looked up to see an elderly lady eyeing me with a mixture of curiosity, suspicion and bemusement from her jeep.
 As in all such encounters with locals I stepped over to ask about access and permission to park etc. A pleasant conversation ensued.